Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Rangers

-Lourdes Gurriel Jr., with a slugging percentage of .361 in his past 10 games -- including one home run -- will be in action for the Arizona Diamondbacks against the Texas Rangers, with Jordan Montgomery on the mound, August 21 at 9:40 PM ET.
+Lourdes Gurriel Jr., with a slugging percentage of .400 in his past 10 games -- including one home run -- will be in action for the Arizona Diamondbacks against the Texas Rangers, with Jon Gray on the mound, August 22 at 9:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-5) against the Padres.
+He had a one-hit showing in his last game (1-for-3) against the Rangers.

 Lourdes Gurriel Jr. Game Info & Props vs. the Rangers